Liberation (Christina Aguilera album)

-Liberation is the eighth studio album by American singer Christina Aguilera.
-The album was released on June 15, 2018, through RCA Records.
-It is Aguilera's first studio album in six years, following her seventh studio album Lotus (2012).
-The album was Aguilera's last album under RCA Records as she parted ways in 2024.
-The singer started recording the album in late 2014, and throughout 2015 and 2017, Aguilera collaborated with a handful of producers and songwriters to reach her desired sound; Pharrell Williams and Linda Perry were in the studio in early stages and ended up not being on the album, while new collaborators such as Anderson .Paak, Kanye West, Che Pope, Mike Dean and Tayla Parx were confirmed to be on the album.
+Liberation is the eighth studio album by American singer-songwriter Christina Aguilera.
+It was released on June 15, 2018, through RCA Records, marking her last album under the label as she parted ways in 2024.
+The album is Aguilera's first studio album in six years, following her seventh studio album, Lotus (2012).
+Aguilera started recording Liberation in April 2014, and throughout 2015 and 2017, she collaborated with a handful of producers and songwriters to reach her desired sound; Pharrell Williams and Linda Perry were in the studio in early stages and ended up not being on the album, while new collaborators such as Anderson .Paak, Kanye West, Che Pope, Mike Dean and Tayla Parx were confirmed to be on the album.
 It features collaborations with Demi Lovato, Keida, Shenseea, GoldLink, Ty Dolla Sign, 2 Chainz, and Lewis Hamilton under the pseudonym "XNDA".

-Liberation was preceded by the singles "Accelerate", "Fall in Line" and "Like I Do", and the promotional single, "Twice".
+Liberation was preceded by three singles: "Accelerate", "Fall in Line" and "Like I Do", and a promotional single, "Twice".
 Critical reception towards the album was generally positive, with music critics complimenting Aguilera's vocals, the album's experimental styles, and the cohesive sound.
-Commercially, it positioned within the top ten in nine countries, including the United States, peaking at number six on the Billboard 200 chart.
-It also reached number one in Spain, number three in Switzerland, and number five in Canada.
+It positioned within the top ten in nine countries, including the United States, peaking at number six on the Billboard 200 chart.
+The album also reached number one in Spain, number three in Switzerland, and number five in Canada.

-The album's second and third singles "Fall in Line" featuring Demi Lovato and "Like I Do" featuring GoldLink, earned nominations for Best Pop Duo/Group Performance and Best Rap/Sung Performance at the 61st Grammy Awards, respectively.
-To promote the album, Aguilera embarked on her fifth concert tour, The Liberation Tour, beginning in September 2018.
+Liberations second and third singles, "Fall in Line" featuring Demi Lovato and "Like I Do" featuring GoldLink, earned nominations for Best Pop Duo/Group Performance and Best Rap/Sung Performance at the 61st Grammy Awards, respectively.
+To promote the album, Aguilera embarked on her fifth concert tour, the Liberation Tour, beginning in September 2018.
 It was her first tour in nearly ten years after the Back to Basics Tour.
-Liberation was nominated for the International Album of the Year award at the 2018 GAFFA Awards ceremony.
+Liberation was nominated for the International Album of the Year award at the 2018 Gaffa Awards ceremony.